 Though society is currently (and rightfully) obsessed with killing germs, the best cleaning products in the game are not at all new.
 In fact, many iconic cleaners we still use today were invented in the 19th and 20th centuries.
-These items may seem ordinary now, but they're trusted cult-favorites for a reason — even back then, they revolutionized the way people think about hygiene.
+These items may seem ordinary now, but they are trusted cult favorites for a reason — even back then, they revolutionized the way people think about hygiene.

 In 1882, chemist George William Hoffman accidentally discovered that a property of rhubarb called oxalic acid miraculously breaks down rust and tarnish.
 He used that active ingredient to develop a cleaning powder that he sold to taverns as a brass rail polish, which is how it became known as Bar Keepers Friend.
 It remains a go-to for stain removal on smooth surfaces, from metal to glass to porcelain.